SeanErfurt/samples/README.md

 Bedtime contains 2 scripts I wrote one day to automate a part of my bedtime routine: put the computer on a countdown to sleepmode, open a chrome window to play some relaxing sounds, and dim the brightness.
 In the process of writing these two scripts, I learned new things about chrome, elevating to admin in Windows, and display controls.

+Python contains miscellaneous python scripts I've written over the years to save time on math homework, let the RNG decide things for me, or entertain myself.